kyma-project/test-infra/docs/prow/kyma-release-process.md

 7. Attach artifacts and a `README.md` document to the release on GitHub.

 ## Release process in Prow
-When using standard kyma buildpacks, like buildpack for go or node applications, job for a component additionally clones `test-infra` repository to access build scripts.
+When using standard kyma buildpacks, like buildpack for Go or Node.js applications, a job for a component additionally clones `test-infra` repository to access build scripts.
-To gain reproducibility, we have to define separate release jobs for every component.
-In the release job, cloning of `test-infra` repository should be done from equivalent branch, i.e. when defining job for releasing version 0.6, test-infra should be cloned also from branch `release-0.6`.
+To gain reproducibility, we have to define separate release jobs for every component for every release.
+In the release job, cloning of `test-infra` repository should be done from equivalent release branch, i.e. when defining the job for releasing version 0.6, test-infra should be cloned also from branch `release-0.6`.

-Considering that Presubmit jobs are more powerful than postsubmits, all activities around releasing new version should be done in the context of a pull request to a release branch.
+Considering that Presubmit jobs are more powerful than Postsubmit jobs, all activities around releasing new version should be done in the context of a pull request to a release branch.
 When creating PR, job for every component will be triggered.
-After intruducing all necessary changes, like modification of `values.yaml` with new version of components, release master has to trigger additional, required jobs by adding comment to PR.
+After introducing all necessary changes, like modifying of `values.yaml` with a new version of components, release master has to trigger additional, required jobs by adding a comment to PR.
 Those jobs are:
 - kyma-installer
-- job that create release artifacts
+- the job that creates release artifacts
     - kyma-config-local.yaml
     - kyma-config-cluster.yaml
 - kyma-integration
-- kyma-gke-integration-release (does not build kyma installer, use already released version)
+- kyma-gke-integration (this job should not build kyma installer, but use already released version)

-Only after all checks passed, pull request can be merged to a release branch.
-This will trigger postsubmit job that is responsible for creating github release and adding tag.
-In case of release candidate, prerelease will be created.
+Only after all checks pass, pull request can be merged to the release branch.
+This will trigger Postsubmit job that is responsible for creating github release and adding git tag.
+In case of a release candidate, pre-release will be created.

 ### Action plan for releasing

 1. Release preparation
-In this phase, we define release jobs for EVERY component, ensure that tests for jobs exists and modify branch protection rules.
+In this phase, we define release jobs for EVERY component, ensure that tests for jobs exist and modify branch protection rules for the release branch.
-This phase needs to be done only for releasing major or minor versions (when release branch is created).
+This phase needs to be done only for releasing major or minor versions (when the release branch is created).

-When adding release jobs, configuration file for sample component looks as follows:
+When adding release jobs, the configuration file for sample component looks as follows:
 ```
 test_infra_ref: &test_infra_ref
-  org: aszecowka
+  org: kyma-project
   repo: test-infra
   path_alias: github.com/kyma-project/test-infra